lina767/statutes/rules-of-procedure.md

 A roll call shall be taken at the opening of each GA session and if requested.
 It shall be taken in the English alphabetical order of countries in connection with the vote being undertaken.

 ## List of Speakers {#ga-so-speakers}
 The chairperson may announce a list of speakers and with the consent of the General Assembly declare a list closed.
-The chairperson may announce a maximum time limit for contributions to the debate.

 ## Procedural Points {#ga-procedural-points}